 The pros and cons of yoga.

-Yoga is a mind/body practice which typically combines physical postures, breathing techniques, and meditation or relaxation.
+As you may know, yoga is a mind/body practice which typically combines physical postures, breathing techniques, and meditation or relaxation.
 Hatha yoga, which is commonly practiced in the US and Europe, emphasizes postures (asanas), breathing exercises (pranayama) and meditation (dyana).

 Some of the popular styles in the US are Anusara, Bikram, Iyengar, Ashtanga, Vinyasa, Kundalini and Restorative.
 (For a description of each type, search online or read this DailyBurn summary.)